Setfive/precise-pangolin/random-pass/README.md

 * Be "len" characters long

-One the substring is found, invoke the "done" callback.
+Once the substring is found, invoke the "done" callback.
 If no such substring just invoke "done" with "null".

 ```javascript
 /**